 Graduate assistants are covered by workers compensation provisions of the State of Minnesota.

 Graduate assistants on official University of Minnesota business will be provided travel accident insurance.

 Graduate assistants may request reasonable accommodations for disabilities through Disability Services.

 The University of Minnesota is committed to the policy that all persons will have equal access to its programs, facilities, and employment without regard to race, color, creed, religion, national origin, sex, age, marital status, disability, public assistance status, veteran status, or sexual orientation.

 In adhering to this policy, the University abides by the Minnesota Human Rights Act, Minnesota Statute Ch.
 363; by the Federal Civil Rights Act, 42 U.S.C.
 2000e; by the requirements of Title IX of the Education Amendments of 1972; by Sections 503 and 504 of the Rehabilitation Act of 1973; by the Americans with Disabilities Act of 1990; by Executive Order 11246, as amended; by 38 U.S.C.
 2012, the Vietnam Era Veterans Readjustment Assistance Act of 1972, as amended; and by other applicable statutes and regulations relating to equality of opportunity.

 Inquiries regarding compliance may be directed to the Office of Equal Opportunity and Affirmative Action, University of Minnesota, 419 Morrill Hall, 100 Church Street S.E., Minneapolis, MN 55455, 612-624-9547.

-Employees and their immediate family members (spouse/registered same-sex domestic partner, children, or legal ward living in the household) may qualify for resident tuition on the basis of appointment classification and percentage of appointment.
+Employees and their immediate family members (spouse, children, or legal ward living in the household) may qualify for resident tuition on the basis of appointment classification and percentage of appointment.
 Refer to Appendix: Resident Tuition Rate.